 I feel like the enthusiasm of a few years ago has matured into a proper food scene.
 There is now more support and awareness of good food and good food production.
 There is more choice and more readily available ingredients everywhere.
 It's great.

-The Violet Bakery Cookbook is out on 12th March.
-Pre-order your copy here: www.amazon.co.uk
+The Violet Bakery Cookbook is out now.
+Order your copy on Amazon: www.amazon.co.uk

 Photography by Kristin Perer.